rkambhure/rkambhure/README.md

 im good
-i live in city
+i live in city1
-ilove my country
+ilove my country1
 how about you